Discourses and Selected Writings Summary: Key Takeaways

 If you have a valid answer then go for it.

-Now, the answer you have might be valid as per your thinking because you want that new thing.
-So cut everything from your mind and then ask the question that whether buying a new phone is needed or not.
+Now, the answer you have might be valid as you’re thinking about that one thing day and night.
+So cut everything from your mind and then ask the question of whether buying a new phone is needed or not.

 The same goes for things you already have,

-Let’s say when your mother was dying she give you a piece of jewelry by saying, give this to your wife when you get married but somehow you lost that jewelry.
+Let’s say when your mother was dying she gave you a piece of jewelry by saying, give this to your wife when you get married but somehow you lost that jewelry.

 That last piece of jewelry was very close to your heart because it was the memory of your mother and if you lose that one thing then you will feel disappointed, you will blame yourself, and you will regret that why the hall I didn’t take care of the jewelry.